cycleplatform/docs-portal/docs/environments/scoped-variables.md

 {"data":{"INTERNAL_SCOPED_VAR":"VALUE"}}
 ```

+If you set a `duration` value, the value will only be accessible for the first "duration" of the container instances runtime.
+Resets each stop/start cycle.

 If the **File** checkbox is selected, the scoped variable will be available through a file at the following endpoint.

 `/var/run/cycle/variables/<myVariable>`